Symposium Program

 About Dr. Howard Chertkow

 Dr. Chertkow is a cognitive neurologist at the Baycrest Health Sciences Centre.
-He is a Senior Scientist and Chair in Cognitive Neurology and Innovation at Baycrest’s Rotman Research Institute.
+He is a Senior Scientist and Chair in Cognitive Neurology and Innovation at the Baycrest Academy for Research and Innovation.
 He is a Professor in the Dept. of Medicine (Neurology) at University of Toronto.
 At Baycrest he is also director of the new Bank Family Clinical Trials Research Unit and the Kimel Family Centre for Brain Health.
-His areas of research interest include early diagnosis of Alzheimer’s Disease, and therapy of dementia using neuromodulation approaches.
-Dr. Chertkow is Scientific Director for the Canadian Consortium on Neurodegeneration in Aging (CCNA).
+His major areas of research interest include early diagnosis of Alzheimer’s Disease, and therapy of dementia using neuromodulation approaches such as transcranial direct current stimulation.
+Dr. Chertkow is Scientific Director for the Canadian Consortium on Neurodegeneration in Aging (CCNA), a national organization established by the Canadian government via CIHR and partners.

 About Dr. Carmela Tartaglia